jrmycanady/nokiahealth/README.md

-# Go library for the Nokia Health API
+# Go client for the Nokia Health API

-This is a go library that allows easy access to the Nokia Health API (https://developer.health.nokia.com/api/doc).
+This is a go client that allows easy access to the Nokia Health API (https://developer.health.nokia.com/api/doc).
 More detailed documentation can be found in the godocs (https://godoc.org/github.com/jrmycanady/nokiahealth).

 **NOTICE** - Looking for users with data from various withings devices.
 Currently only testing against an account with a withings scale.
 The API documentation is very sketchy and testing against real data may find more issues.